 Like a CEX, the purpose of a decentralized exchange is to allow you to trade your crypto assets.
 But the structure of this type of exchange is fundamentally different.
-To learn more, check out the full article on what a DEX is.
-But we can break it down into a few core concepts.

 Firstly, Decentralized exchanges allow you to use your non-custodial wallet, which means you retain access to your private keys.
 These exchanges allow you to swap assets without forfeiting custody of the assets.